Inmate at center of landmark juvenile case loses parole bid

 In 2016, the Supreme Court settled the matter by taking up Montgomery’s case, and deciding to extend their decision on such sentences to people already in prison.

-The Supreme Court’s decision was based in part on research that shows adolescent brains are slow to develop so teen offenders are more likely to act recklessly but also can be rehabilitated.
+The court’s decision was based in part on research that shows adolescent brains are slow to develop so teen offenders are more likely to act recklessly but also can be rehabilitated.
 Therefore, they shouldn’t be sentenced as harshly as adults.
 The sentence can still be used but only in rare circumstances for those unlikely to be rehabilitated.

 Since then 1,850 people have been resentenced, including 450 who have been released, said Jody Kent Lavy, executive director of the Campaign for the Fair Sentencing of Youth.
 She said 21 states now ban life-without-parole sentences outright and five others have it on their books but don’t use it.
 In 2012, only five states banned life-without-parole sentences for juvenile offenders.